-BROWN MARMORATED STINK BUG
+BROWN MARMORATED

-- Pierces kiwifruit resulting in fruit drop and rot.
-Fruit loss is typically 5-10% but up to 30% on worst blocks. - Extremely difficult to eradicate early detection is essential. - Major nuisance pest overwintering inside houses in huge numbers. - High likelihood of entry as a hitchhiker on shipping containers, cars, machinery and luggage.
+Pierces kiwifruit resulting in fruit drop and rot.
+Fruit loss is typically 5-10% but up to 30% on worst blocks.

+Major nuisance pest overwintering inside houses in huge numbers.
+High likelihood of entry as a hitchhiker on shipping containers, cars, machinery and luggage.